 Have you ever wondered why you love checking things off your to-do lists?
 Heck, I’ve even been known to add something to a list after it’s done, just so I can check it off!
 Ever done that?
-It’s not as silly as you may have thought.
-Here’s why we get that “feel-good” feeling, just by performing certain actions.
+It’s not as silly as you may think.
+Here’s why we get that “feel-good” feeling by performing certain actions.

 Our brains, emotions, and bodies are controlled by dozens of chemicals and pleasure seekers that motivate us in our actions and activities.
 We'll be covering just a few of the key ones.

 Our biology was developed to ensure survival, so our brains reward us every time we accomplish something.
 Dopamine, the reward drug (or neurochemical—it’s what creates the so-called runner’s high) is released in our bodies to accentuate accomplishment.
 (Think “newly organized pantry”!)

 You’ve probably heard of this one.
 Serotonin has many purposes in our bodies, and it increases whenever we can say, “I did it!”
 Serotonin bolsters confidence, reinforces our sense of purpose and importance, and gives us a surge of energy for the next goal.

 So how does this relate to our everyday lives?
 And how can you utilize this knowledge and glean from my experience a tool that could be very useful?

 We can choose to balance our activities between stress and pleasure to enhance our experience on a regular basis.